 The University of Liverpool offers 3-year undergraduate programmes in Music and Popular Music.
 The intake each year is approximately 65 students, who can choose the performance module in all 3 years of study.
 I focus below on the core elements available to popular musicians, whilst acknowledging that classical musicians follow a similar course of study.
 Students on the classical performance module give one assessed recital at the end of the year, combined with a reflective essay documenting their experiences of practice and performance during the academic year.
 The popular performance module requires musicians to perform twice a year in December and May.
 These performances are assessed by university faculty staff using a standard marking protocol generating 70 per cent of the final grade.
 All performance students – both popular and classical – are expected to keep a practice diary or online practice blog.
 The diary is used as a prompt for the 1500-word end-of-year reflective essay about the individual experience of practice and performance, which is marked according to agreed criteria generating 30 per cent of the final grade.
 The two tutors for popular (and classical) performance hold weekly 2-hour workshops for students, as one of the tutors explained in interview:

 The first years – pop and classical – get a lot of input in class into aspects of learning and practising.
-Some sessions are people explaining in front of the class what their one-to-one instrumental or vocal lesson content has been, followed by ‘how’ they practised it, what problems arose, discussions as to how it could be practised and then all have to make notes as to what they could use
+Some sessions are people explaining in front of the class what their one-to-one instrumental or vocal lesson content has been, followed by ‘how’ they practised it, what problems arose, discussions as to how it could be practised and then all have to make notes as to what they could use.

 It is important to note that the tutors take care not to ‘instruct’ their students how to practise, echoing Boud (2010) who claims that productive reflection should not be controlled.
 Even though bands may be visited during rehearsals, coaching from tutors is deliberately kept to a minimum; the emphasis is on a process of self-discovery, which is enhanced by discussion with peers and tutors.
 This concurs with Cowan’s (2013: 4) approach, as a mentor to engineering students: